ahmadateya/learning-notes/cloud-and-devops/cloud-native-products.md

 # Collection of Cloud Native products that I dealt with

 * K8s Eco System (or happend to me that I used it with k8s)
-	* Flountd for logs aggregations
+	* fluentd for logs aggregations

 * AWS Products
 	* EKS